sceners/skid-row-widowmaker/.github/README.md

-# Skid Row intro by WidowMaker
+# Skid Row intro conversion by Widow Maker

 #### Written in 2007 for Windows.